-Most of the participants are very familiar.
-The real estate agent is the most familiar entity in the exchange.
-Next, the lender provides the financial capital needed to bankroll the transaction.
-And the title company sees to it that all areas of the transaction are completed and that a clear title transfers from the seller to the purchaser is the title company.
+Practically all the participants are very familiar.
+The real estate agent is the most familiar face in the exchange.
+Next, the mortgage company provides the financial capital needed to bankroll the transaction.
+And the title company sees to it that all areas of the transaction are completed and that the title is clear to pass from the seller to the purchaser.

-To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a reasonable person would expect them to be.
-To ensure the stated size of the property has not been misrepresented and describe the layout of the house, the inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.
+To determine the true status of the property, it's our duty to first conduct a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are present and are in the condition a reasonable person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and describe the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

-This is where the appraiser analyzes information on local construction costs, labor rates and other elements to derive how much it would cost to construct a property similar to the one being appraised.
-This figure usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we use information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to construct a property nearly identical to the one being appraised.
+This estimate often sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Paired Sales Analysis

 Appraisers are intimately familiar with the subdivisions in which they appraise.
 They thoroughly understand the value of specific features to the homeowners of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
 By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.